Europe on a Budget – Tips and Tricks

 In Spain, take advantage of the menu del dia

-In Spain, get free tapas with purchase of a drink
+In Spain, get free tapas with the purchase of a drink

 This is a tradition that is starting to die out in many parts of Spain, but head to less popular Spanish cities and you can still find traditional bars serving free tapas with any drink purchase.
 Your best cities for enjoying free tapas are Granada, Leon, and Almeria.
 This article gives a good overview of where you can still find these perks!